MartinHeinz/remote-debug-python-kubernetes/README.md

-# Remote Debugging Python on Kubernetes
+# Remote Debugging Python Applications Runnning on Kubernetes

 Setup for remote and interactive debugging of Python application running in Kubernetes.